 Technology

-The technology tasks for this proposal are primarily 1) transition the CPF technology and 2) Refine the CPF to better support the technology transfer effort and expand the range of science missions the CPF can support.
+The technology tasks for this proposal are primarily 1) transition the CPF technology and 2) refine the CPF to better support the technology transfer effort and expand the range of science missions the CPF can support.

 The current state of CPF operations can be described as “the engineering team is responsible for operating our fleet of CPFs with support from the science team”.
 Our first technology transfer step starts during this year’s pilot experiments where we will be training several CPF operators from the Carbon group (Johnson, Fassbender and Takeshita labs) and including Jared Figurski in the deployments and recoveries.
 After the successful completion of the pilot experiments, we believe the state of CPF operations will be “the new CPF operators will be responsible for operating the CPFs on new science missions with support from DMO and the CPF engineering team as needed”.
 Since we’re moving the existing fleet of 3 CPFs to science, we are requesting resources to build a 4th CPF for engineering work.
 The 4th CPF will also be available as a spare for science missions.

+Item 2) Refining the CPF … from above includes integrating additional sensors to support new science missions, increasing the mission life of the CPF and some changes to the CPF that we believe will increase the probability of success of the technology transfer process.
+We have already taken a look at supporting a Rockland turbulence sensor in support of the Andrea Fassbender and Magdalena Carranza’s internal proposal for 2021.
+Out initial look suggests that even this 1 meter long instrument should be relatively straight forward to support on the CPF.

 Data

 An array of CPFs generates a comprehensive suite of biogeochemical data.
-We will be using our existing, publically available FloatViz web page to manage, visualize and publish the data.
+We will be using our existing, publicly available FloatViz web page to manage, visualize and publish the data.
 We will work with our ITD group during the proposal process to understand the IP considerations.

 Intellectual Property (IP) Considerations Cooperative R&D agreement – no